tosca07/picochess/README.md

 7. Write the image to the SD.
 8. Boot your PI with the SD card inserted.
 A standard image will boot after first start, and the second time it starts you should be able to login as user pi.
 9. Using sudo raspi-config make changes to advanced options: select PulseAudio and X11.
 Without PulseAudio the picochess spoken voice can lag.
 10. Get this repo.
 First cd /opt then do sudo git clone.
 This should create your /opt/picochess folder.
+Alternative: Download the install-picochess.sh script and run it using sudo.
 11. In the picochess folder run the sudo install-picochess.sh script.
 This install script will do git clone if you dont have the repo, and git pull if you already have it to get updates.
-12. install script will update the PI system before starting.
+12. Install script will update the PI system before starting.
 13. Reboot when install is done.
+When you login again the voice should say "picochess", "engine startup", "ok".
 14. Open your web browser on localhost:8080 or from another computer using the IP address of your PI.
 You can change the web port in pocochess.ini
 15. Start playing !